dsNikhilds/Project_12-US-Accidents-Data-Analysis/README.md

 ![state](/Images/State.png)

-- I see that California (CA) had the most number of accidents,followed by Florida, Oregon, Texas and New york.
+- California (CA) had the most number of accidents,followed by Florida, Oregon, Texas and New york.
 It appears to be right as California also has the largest population.
 - In past 5 years, on average 246 accidents (daily) happened in California, implies approximately 10 accidents per hour.

 ### (c) Timezone: